 You kids will thoroughly enjoy an Elephant ride at Amer Fort.
 Also, the Amber Fort light and sound show will take them back several centuries and tell the local folklore, tales, myths, and the glorious past of the fort.
 The show displays the stories of Rajput kings and the sagas of the war they fought.

 5. Watch A Puppet Show At Chokhi Dhani

-#Trivia – The resort was started in 1989 and is spread across 10 acres of land, with unique architecture that reflects the grandeur of the Rajasthani tradition.
+Trivia – The resort started in 1989 and is spread across 10 acres of land, with unique architecture reflecting the Rajasthani tradition’s grandeur.